Low doses of fractionated radiotherapy with total doses in the range of 15 - 30 Gy have been shown to reduce the risk of local recurrence.

 PTV = Planning Target Volume = CTV + a margin for set up error or patient movement (depends on immobilization methods and patient cooperation)

-Often a 3 field technique is used.
-Portals should be designed as far as possible to:
+Often a 3 field technique was used.
+Portals were designed as far as possible to:

-- Because sparing the kidney is a priority, the vertebral body is not always evenly irradiated as in Wilms - in the long term scoliosis due to uneven spinal growth is more of a problem in these patients
+• Because sparing the kidney is a priority, the vertebral body was not always evenly irradiated as in Wilms - in the long term scoliosis due to uneven spinal growth can be more of a problem in these patients

 Metastatic sites

-- If negative on the pre-HSCT scans will NOT be given RT
+• If negative on the pre-HSCT scans would NOT be given RT

-- Persistent active metastatic disease is given RT concurrently with primary site
+• Persistent active metastatic disease was given RT concurrently with primary site

 Tolerances/Dose Modifications for different sites of spread: